lloydmeta/metascraper-service/README.md

 # Metascraper service [![Build Status](https://travis-ci.org/lloydmeta/metascraper-service.png?branch=master)](https://travis-ci.org/lloydmeta/metascraper-service)

-A REST based API application that uses the [Metascraper](https://github.com/lloydmeta/metascraper) library to scrape URLs for metadata
+A RESTful Play2-based API application that uses the [Metascraper](https://github.com/lloydmeta/metascraper) library to scrape URLs for metadata.
+Works rather well because of Play's integration with Akka.

+# Heroku

+This repository is ready to be pushed / deployed to Heroku as is.

+# Running

+If you've got Play2 and Scala set up, simply run it as you normally would run your Play applications.

+## Vagrant

+Vagrant + Chef-solo + Librarian-chef are also set up if you want to run it from a VM.
+To provision:

+1. `bundle install` to download necessary gems
+2. `librarian-chef install` to download cookbooks
+3. `vagrant up` to provision

 ## Example usage